egison/egison/design/type-pm-compatibility.md

-Once the production checker enforces the same distinctness and disjointness conditions as the core, these cases should become ordinary type errors and no longer use a compatibility fallback.
+Once the production checker enforces the same distinctness and disjointness conditions as the core, these cases should become ordinary type errors and no longer use this explicit extension rule.

 ### 4.4 Undeclared primitive-pattern constructor fallback

 The core requires every primitive-pattern constructor to be found in the frozen pattern-constructor signature.
-Production's generic inference for an undeclared `PPInductivePat` is an extension fallback and is reported.
+Production's generic inference for an undeclared `PPInductivePat` is an extension rule selected by that undeclared constructor and is reported.
 The warning names the constructor and states that its result and field types were not obtained from the frozen signature.